 Over the years, Mincberg has served on the boards of various organizations, including the Boys and Girls Clubs of Greater Houston and Portland, the American Leadership Forum, Communities in Schools—Houston, the American Jewish Committee, and the SPARK city-school district collaborative for parks.

 Mincberg earned her Doctor of Education in educational leadership from the University of Houston.

 Cathy, the mother of four and step-mother of three, spends much of her free time with family – cooking, traveling, planning and just plain hanging out.
 She also keeps an ever-changing garden which feeds her artistic needs.
 When the garden won’t suffice, Cathy is a watercolorist and tinkerer.
 Cathy’s husband Scott is a general contractor so they often spend their weekends on home improvement projects – from art projects for the walls to redoing light fixtures to create a craftsman ambiance.
 An avid reader of history, biker of no real skill, pianist for family only and board game enthusiast, Cathy likes to try new and challenging things every day.

 Faith Edwards, Director of Programs and Development

 Faith Edwards joined the CRSS staff in 2005.
-She leads program design, communications, and development, including CRSS’ major training programs—Reform Governance ® in Action for large and mid-urban school districts and the Texas Institute for School Boards.
+She leads strategic communications, business and fund development, client relations and program design.
+Edwards manages CRSS’ major training programs—Reform Governance ® in Action for large and mid-urban school districts and the Texas Institute for School Boards.
 Prior to assuming her current position, Edwards served CRSS as a communications and event manager and as a research and project coordinator.